openedx/docs.openedx.org/source/educators/migration_wip/5_accessibility/best_practices_course_content_dev.rst

 through presentation, make sure the same information, structure, and relationships can be programmatically determined or are available in text.
-HTML is an ideal format in which to publish course content, because it provides semantic elements with stadardized roles, states, and properties.
+HTML is an ideal format in which to publish course content, because it provides semantic elements with standardized roles, states, and properties.
 Users of assistive technologies rely on such semantic elements to effectively and efficiently consume and navigate content.
 Publish your content in HTML whenever possible.